 When a woman reaches perimenopause, she often begins to experience irregular menstruation.
-These irregularities can range in the amount of bleeding and be characterized by watery discharge, spotting between cycles, and unpredictable menstruation.
-The more problematic symptoms, such as heavy bleeding, may cause tampons or sanitary pads to be soaked through in under an hour.
+These irregularities can include changes in the quantity of bleeding, and heavy bleeding may cause tampons or sanitary pads to be soaked through in under an hour.

 Birth control pills

 Birth control for perimenopause is often used to regulate periods and alleviate menopause symptoms at the same time, but some contraception can actually produce heavy bleeding.

 Because research on the long-term effects of birth control is inconclusive, many women turn to more natural measures to treat heavy bleeding.